unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 #### DUAL WIELDER
 You master fighting with two weapons, gaining the following benefits:
 - You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
-- You can use two-weapon fighting even when the one handed melee weapons you are wielding aren’t light.
+- You can use two-weapon fighting even when the one handed melee weapons you are wielding aren't light.
 - You can draw or stow two one-handed weapons when you would normally be able to draw or stow only one.

 #### DURABLE